AndyObtiva/glimmer-dsl-libui/README.md

 - It only supports the `.png` file format.
 - [libui](https://github.com/andlabs/libui) pixel-by-pixel rendering performance is slow.
 - Including an `image` inside an `area` `on_draw` listener improves performance due to not retaining pixel/line data in memory.
-- Supplying `width` and `height` (2nd and 3rd arguments) greatly improves performance when shrinking image.
+- Supplying `width` and `height` options greatly improves performance when shrinking image (e.g. `image('somefile.png', width: 24, height: 24)`).
+You can also supply one of the two dimensions, and the other one gets calculated automatically while preserving original aspect ratio (e.g. `image('somefile.png', height: 24)`)
 - [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) lets you specify `x` and `y` in addition to `file`, `width` and `height` (5 arguments total) to offset image location.

 Currently, it is recommended to use `image` with very small `width` and `height` values only (e.g. 24x24).